pekrau/WhoYou/README.md

 The account passwords are stored as hashes using a salt which must be set at installation time.

-The system is written in Python 2.6; 2.7 should also work.
+The system is written in Python 2.6.
+The following source code packages are needed:

 - [https://github.com/pekrau/whoyou](https://github.com/pekrau/whoyou):
   Source code for the WhoYou system.